 Hairston also reportedly received a speeding ticket in May driving another rental car registered to a woman who has the same address as Thomas.
 Should NCAA investigators uncover ties between Thomas and an agent or the university, they could rule Hairston's use of the vehicles as an extra benefits violation.

-Regardless of the outcome of a potential NCAA investigation, the lack of charges against Hairston validates North Carolina coach Roy Williams' decision not to suspend him until the legal matter was resolved.
+Regardless of the outcome of a potential NCAA investigation, the lack of charges against Hariston validates North Carolina coach Roy Williams' decision not to suspend Hairston until the legal matter was resolved.

 Williams remained mum about the Hairston controversy and received criticism for not acting more quickly even though the start of the season is still months away.
 He broke his silence last Monday afternoon, acknowledging the junior guard's actions have been "embarrassing" to the North Carolina program and promising there will be "serious consequences."